-In line with our safeguarding policy, all staff consider / assess whether incidences of dangerous, bullying, withdrawn or disaffected behaviour may constitute a safeguarding concern for either the instigator or child subjected to that behaviour and record and report accordingly using the school's CPOMS reporting system.
+In line with our safeguarding policy, all staff consider / assess whether incidences of dangerous, bullying, withdrawn or disaffected behaviour may constitute a safeguarding concern and in particular "child on child abuse" for either the instigator or child subjected to that behaviour.
+Staff will always record and report accordingly using the school's CPOMS reporting system.